minetest/minetest_docs/doc/http_api.md

 ### core.request_http_api()

 * Returns a table containing the following functions provided:
-  * That the mod in question has been placed in on of the two settings above
+  * That the mod in question has been listed in one of the two settings above
   * The engine was built with curl support
   * `core.request_http_api()` is called from the mod's `init.lua` file and not in a function